ckan/ckan/doc/configuration.rst

 package_show_related::

- package_show_related = 0
+ package_show_related = false

-Default value:  1
+Default value:  true

-When set to 0 this setting will hide the related item tab on the package read page.
-If the value is not set, or is set to 1, then the related item tab will shown.
+When set to false, or no, this setting will hide the related item tab on the package read page.
+If the value is not set, or is set to true or yes, then the related item tab will shown.

 rdf_packages
 ^^^^^^^^^^^^